Ontario College Graduate Certificate in Aquaculture Co-op Curriculum

 Through weekly lectures and seminars, students will become familiar with the design, operation and maintenance of a variety of production systems used in extensive and intensive aquaculture sectors including pond, flow-through, recirculation and cage systems.
 By examining 'what if' scenarios, emergency response procedures will be analyzed and practiced.
 Students will research, document and compare a mechanical system used in the aquaculture industry and present their findings in a seminar and written report.

-During the second semester the student will take a 4 day tour of the rainbow trout cage farming industry in Lake Huron.
+During the first semester the student will take a 5 day tour of the rainbow trout cage farming industry in Lake Huron.
 At field locations and evening sessions, industry representatives will share their knowledge and experience of the trout and salmon farming industry.
+At some sites students will get the opportunity to practice net cage skills such as feeding and net changing.

 Business models for common aquaculture enterprises will be discussed.
 Students will complete an independent project to demonstrate their knowledge of the business aspects of an aquaculture enterprise, and present it in a seminar.